 The IRS also provides a list of professions that are viewed as independent contractors by default.
 These professions include accountants, auctioneers, construction contractors/subcontractors, dentists, doctors, lawyers, public stenographers, and veterinarians.

 It’s important to note that a person does not need to check every single box in order to be classified as a contractor.
 Because the lines may be blurry between the two types, the employer will need to choose the work classification that fits best.

 If an employer can’t decide if a hired person is an employee or a contractor, they can complete and file IRS Form SS-8, (“Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding”).

 For more information, see § 31.3121(d)-1 and “Independent Contractor (Self-Employed) or Employee?”.

 There are two (2) major tax-related forms that are by freelancers and those that hire them.
 These forms are:

 Form W9 is a form that is given to a contractor (from a business) before beginning work.
 The freelancer will then fill out the form and provide it to the hiring business for their records.
 Form W9 is not filed with the IRS but is used to provide the client with detailed information on the freelancer.
-This allows the client to confirm who the contractor is, and use the info provided in the form to later complete and file Form 1099-NEC (which is filed with the IRS).
+This allows the client to confirm who the contractor is and use the info provided in the form to later complete and file Form 1099-NEC (filed with the IRS).

-Form 1099-NEC is a tax form used for informing the IRS of the amount that was to a freelancer during a single year.
+Form 1099-NEC is a tax form used to inform the IRS of the amount a freelancer was paid in a year.
 A single form is completed for each contractor that was hired.